swannodette/swannodette.github.com/_posts/2015-01-12-lazy-contracts.md

 time we'll see how ClojureScript's `specify` construct allows us to trivially build a form of lazy contracts similar to those described by [Findler et al.](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.124.180).
+Note: the following approach can be duplicated with `deftype` or `reify` on Clojure JVM, but `specify` is more succinct.

 Lazy contracts are useful because they allow us to lazily validate a large data structure.
 All the previous examples with `:pre` and `:post`